joseguzmann/users-api/README.md

 ## Project's structure

-The project have the following endpoints
+The project has the following endpoints

 **GET /**<br>
 Default presentation endpoint